White Spots on the Penis – Causes, Diagnosis & Treatment

 No

-Most do not require medical treatment.
+Most white spots do not require treatment.

-• Topical creams or antifungals for inflammatory causes only
+• Topical medication for inflammatory conditions

 Frequently Asked Questions